Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 - Inference using a VideoQA model (e.g., Video-LLaVA)
 - Result generation and qualitative+quantitative analysis

-The code is **well-commented and step-by-step** to help replicate the extension easily.
+The code is well-commented and step-by-step, making it easy to replicate the extension.

 ---